Air France Flight 447: Fatigue

 Getting enough sleep is a constant concern for pilots of long-haul flights.
 Although the BEA could find no "objective" indications that the pilots of Flight 447 were suffering from fatigue, some exchanges recorded on the CVR, including a remark made by Captain Dubois that he had only slept an hour, could indicate the crew were not well rested before the flight.
 The co-pilots had spent three nights in Rio de Janeiro, but the BEA was unable to retrieve data regarding their rest and could not determine their activities during the stopover.

 Aftermath

-Shortly after the crash, Air France changed the number of the regular Rio de Janeiro-Paris flight from AF447 to AF445.
+Shortly after the crash, Air France changed the number of the regular Rio de Janeiro-Paris flight from AF447 to AF445; and, as of December 2023, the number for the route has been changed to AF485.
+While the Airbus A330 continued to operate the route, the airline later switched to a Boeing 777-300ER.
+As of January 2024, Air France is beginning to phase out their entire Airbus A330 fleet to be replaced with the newer and more energy efficient Airbus A350-900.
+The first aircraft retired from the fleet was F-GZCL on 31 May 2024, nearly 15 years after AF447 accident, after it experienced a strong wind from a cumulonimbus cloud, causing the aircraft to pivot on the main gear, which moved the nose gear more than 1 m to the right at N'Djamena International Airport in Chad.
+The aircraft was retired the following day after the incident, after serving 21 years with the company.
+The remaining aircraft are expected to be completely retired by 2030.

-Six months later, on 30 November 2009, Air France Flight 445 operated by another Airbus A330-203 (registered F-GZCK) made a mayday call because of severe turbulence around the same area and at a similar time to when Flight 447 was lost.
+Six months after the crash of Air France Flight 447, on 30 November 2009, Air France Flight 445 operated by another Airbus A330-203 (registered F-GZCK) made a mayday call because of severe turbulence around the same area and at a similar time to when Flight 447 was lost.
 Because the pilots could not obtain immediate permission from air traffic controllers (ATCs) to descend to a less turbulent altitude, the mayday was to alert other aircraft in the vicinity that the flight had deviated from its allocated flight level.
 This is standard contingency procedure when changing altitude without direct ATC authorization.
 After 30 minutes of moderate-to-severe turbulence, the flight continued normally.
 The flight landed safely in Paris 6 hours and 40 minutes after the mayday call.